-To help organise you’re backpack, you can use this site i find very simple and practical: lighterpack.com
+To help organize your backpack, you can use this website I find very simple and practical: lighterpack.com

-With this in mind, I wold split the bike luggage in 3 groups, super light, light and bike packing.
+With this in mind, I would split the bike luggage in 3 groups: super light, light and bike packing.

 - “Super light” luggage – for half-day or maximum 1-day ride